Timetable for Lawyers

 Discovery Provisions (See LR 26)

-- Initial Conference of Counsel for Discovery Planning (LR 26-1): Unless exempted or otherwise ordered by the Court, within 30 days after all defendants have been served, the parties must hold an initial conference for discovery planning.
+- Initial Conference of Counsel for Discovery Planning (LR 26-1): Unless exempted or otherwise ordered by the Court, within 30 days after a defendant files a responsive pleading or a motion under Fed.
+R. Civ.
+P. 12, the parties must hold an initial conference for discovery planning.

 Dismissals (See LR 41)